scalawithcats/scala-with-cats/src/raw/applicatives/cartesian.md

 )
 ```

-If we try to combine failed and successful `Xors`,
+If we try to combine successful and failed `Xors`,
-the `product` method returns the errors from the failed parameter:
+the `product` method returns the errors from the failed side:

 ```tut:book
 Cartesian[ErrorOr].product(